joshua-ong/AmbulanceDeployment/README.md

 ### How to run

-You will need jupyter notebooks to run this code.
+You will need python and jupyter notebooks to run this code.
 If this is your first time using jupyter notebook, we recommend installing anaconda and jupyter notebook here (https://www.anaconda.com/products/individual).

 In anaconda you can install the necessary packages to run this code by installing any missing packages, for example: